 Upon completion of the approved Highway Plan, the final stages of preparing the new STIP begins.
 Around May, in even-numbered years, the process to prepare the Draft STIP begins in which the KYTC incorporates projects from the recently approved Highway Plan into this draft document.
-This draft has 30-day public review and comment period, as well as a review and approval of the final STIP by FHWA and FTA.
-Once approved, the final STIP document is printed and distributed between late fall of even-numbered years to late winter.
+This draft then has 30-day public review and comment period, as well as a review and approval of the Draft STIP and final STIP by FHWA and FTA.
+Then, the final approved STIP document is printed and distributed in the late fall to early winter of even-numbered years.

-The process of preparing the STIP information, in conjunction with preparing the Highway Plan, begins in the winter of odd-numbered years and continues through the approval of the STIP.
+The process of preparing the STIP information, in conjunction with preparing the Highway Plan, begins in the winter of odd-numbered years and continues through the approval of the STIP near the end of even-number years.
 Figure 3.3-5 visually displays this STIP outreach effort in more detail.

-As required by 23 CFR 450.218 (e), Federal Lands Transportation Highway Program and Federal Lands Access Program, Kentucky project within those TIPs shall be included without change in the STIP, directly or by reference, once approved by FHWA.
+As required by 23 CFR 450.218 (e), Federal Lands Transportation Highway Program and Federal Lands Access Program, TIPs shall be included without change in the STIP, directly or by reference, once approved by the FHWA.